 What role do they play?
-What influence do they have on the forex market?
+How do they affect exchange rates and What influence do they have on the forex market?
 Find out everything you need to know about central banks in just five minutes.

 What role do central banks play?